-Gilles Samyn holds a Commercial Engineering degree from the Solvay Brussels School of Economics & Management (ULB), where he has held research and teaching positions since 1969.
+Gilles Samyn holds a Commercial Engineering degree from the Solvay Business School (ULB), where he has held research and teaching positions since 1969.

-He began his career at Mouvement Coopératif Belge in 1972, then moved to Groupe Bruxelles Lambert at the end of 1974.
-After spending a year as self-employed, he started working for the Frère-Bourgeois group in 1983 and is now a managing director, as well as chairman of the board of directors of CNP/NPM.
+He began his career at Mouvement Coopératif Belge in 1972, then moved to the Issuer at the end of 1974.
+After spending a year in self-employment he started working for the Frère-Bourgeois group in 1983 and is now a managing director, as well as chairman of the board of directors of CNP-NPM.